Shiv Narain Kureel

-Shiv Narain Kureel, is an Indian pediatric surgeon, medical academic and writer, and the professor and Head of the Department of Pediatric Surgery at King George's Medical University, Lucknow (U.P).
+Shiv Narain Kureel (born 2 November 1956) is an Indian pediatric surgeon, medical academic and writer.
+He has served as Professor and Head of the Department of Pediatric Surgery at King George's Medical University, Lucknow.
+He is known for his work in paediatric urology and for developing surgical techniques for the management of complex congenital urological conditions in children.

 Early life

 Kureel was born on 2 November 1956 in Uttar Pradesh.

 He is best known for the neonataogical and pediatric urological reconstructive surgeries.